Seishiro Okazaki: Biography

 Born in Kakeda, Date County in Fukushima Prefecture, Japan, he immigrated to Hawaii in 1906.
 At the age of 19 he learned he had tuberculosis.
 Through hard training in the martial arts, Okazaki recovered completely and vowed to dedicate his life to propagating jujutsu and judo.
 From 1927 to 1928, Okazaki developed a complete, integrated martial arts system: Danzan Ryu Jujutsu.
 A synthesis of several older styles of jujutsu, Okazaki included in the system elements of his studies of Judo, Okinawan karate, Chinese kung-fu, Hawaiian Lua, Filipino knife fighting (escrima), boxing and wrestling, as well as traditional Japanese restorative massage and healing techniques (Seifukujutsu).

 Gradually, Okazaki developed a system comprising courses for men, women, and children.
 In his system, he stressed the ancient system of philosophical and moral training within the martial and restorative arts.

 He is credited with being the first to teach the full jujutsu course to non-Asians.
 He also taught perhaps the first women's self-defense course in the country.
 He founded the American Jujitsu Institute in the Territory of Hawaii in 1939.
 This is the original Danzan Ryu Jujitsu organization and remains in operation to the present day.
 In addition to his work in martial arts, he was also very well known for his healing arts.

 Okazaki initially faced opposition within the Japanese-American community for teaching outsiders Japanese martial arts.
 This changed after World War II.
 Like tens of thousands of other Japanese-Americans, Okazaki was interned during the war.
 He was incarcerated at Honouliuli Internment Camp.
 Unlike others, however, his home and property were not looted; his students guarded them during the war.
 Upon their release, Okazaki helped support others in the Japanese-American community.
 For this he ultimately gained their respect.

+He died at his home in Honolulu on July 12, 1951.

+Current descendant (2025) is Eric Okazaki, the great grandson who lives on Oahu and bears a resemblance to Seishiro Okazaki.
+Eric is currently a longtime VP at Kamehameha Schools Kapalama.